Cabarete

 Cabarete is a town in the Puerto Plata province of the Dominican Republic, noted for its tourism and beaches.
-It is located on Camino Cinco approximately 11 mi from the airport of Puerto Plata (POP).
+It is located on Camino Cinco, locally referred to as Calle Principal, approximately 11 mi from the airport of Puerto Plata (POP).

 History

 Cabarete was founded in 1835 by the merchant Zephaniah Kingsley as part of his Mayorasgo de Koka estate, where he moved along with his mixed-race family and 53 slaves he had freed from his Florida plantations and brought here while the island was under Jean Pierre Boyer's administration.
 He subsequently brought another 100 slaves.
 Anna Kingsley had a beach cottage by the harbour.
 Several descendants of the Kingsleys and of the former slaves live in the area today.